catdeal3r/fibreglass/README.md

 > If you would like to read the old code, check [here](https://github.com/dealerofallthecats/fibreglass/tree/old), or look through the branches.

 > [!WARNING]
+> I am currently in the process of switching this project to swayfx.
+> This means that this codebase will be very unstable.
+Until this move has been completed, do NOT update.
+>
-> This project is very young, and the code may be refactored without notice.
+> Also: This project is very young, and the code may be refactored without notice.

 ## Table of Contents
 - [Showcase](#showcase)